 A total of 90 credit hours is required, of which 30 must come from didactic courses with grades of B or higher.
-Students holding the O.D. degree, or enrolled in the O.D. program, may apply up to 6 credit hours to this requirement of 30 didactic credit hours.
+Students enrolled in the O.D. program, may apply up to 6 credit hours to this requirement of 30 didactic credit hours.
+Students having received the MS degree in Vision Science from Indiana Univeristy can apply those credits towards the Ph.D degree.
 When the grade point average of a student falls below 3.0, the student will be placed on academic probation.